schrepfler/jira-maven-plugin/README.md

 **The latest version of Atlassian's Jira REST client only supports Java versions greater than Java 8; therefore this plugin also only supports Java 8 and beyond.**

-**NOTE: THERE IS NOW A DEPENDENCY UPON THE com.atlassian.fugue:fugue:2.2.0 PLUGIN - PLEASE ENSURE THAT THIS DEPENDENCY IS ADDED TO YOUR PLUGIN INCLUSION**

 </aside>